How much do you really know about water and how it impacts your body?

 Drinking a glass of water before bedtime prevents heart attacks

-In a study published in the American Journal of Epidemiology, it showed that participants who drank five or more glasses each day had lower risk of heart attack.
-Consequently, consuming water before bedtime regulates body functions and blood circulation while sleeping where people are most at risk of heart attack.
+In a study published in the American Journal of Epidemiology, showed that participants who drank five or more glasses each day had a lower risk of heart attack.
+Consequently, consuming water before bedtime regulates body functions and blood circulation while sleeping where people are most at risk of a heart attack.

 Drinking water before every meal helps in proper digestion and promotes weight loss

 Studies have indicated that drinking water before meals give a sense of fullness.
-As a result, people consume less carbohydrate that turn into calories, thus leading to significant weight loss.
+As a result, people consume less carbohydrates that turn into calories, thus leading to significant weight loss.
 Additionally, opting for more water intake after meals prevent taking more of those high calorie-containing beverages.

 Drinking water regulates blood pressure levels

-Researchers at the Vanderbilt University Medical Centre have shown that there is a connection between drinking water and increasing blood pressure.
+Researchers at the Vanderbilt University Medical Centre have shown that there is a connection between drinking water and increased blood pressure.
 However, the increase in blood pressure is not the dangerous kind we are all familiar with, in fact it does not affect healthy young people at all.
 What they discovered was that drinking water actually enhanced activity of the nervous system, which increased the sense of awareness.

 Tip: Have you ever had someone suggest a cold glass of water during your 3 o'clock slump?
 A big glass of water is as good as having a nap if you are dehydrated and feeling tired.
 It will give you that little boost to get you through the end of the day!